by Emily Dickinson (1830 - 1886)

 Our translations: GER

-To lose one’s faith surpasses the loss of an estate, Because estates can be Replenished, — faith cannot.
+To lose one’s faith surpasses The loss of an estate, Because estates can be Replenished, — faith cannot.
 Inherited with life, Belief but once can be; Annihilate a single clause, And Being’s beggary.

 Text Authorship:

-- by Emily Dickinson (1830 - 1886), no title [author's text not yet checked against a primary source]
+- by Emily Dickinson (1830 - 1886), "Lost Faith", appears in Poems by Emily Dickinson, in 1.
+Life, no. 36 [author's text checked 1 time against a primary source]

 Musical settings (art songs, Lieder, mélodies, (etc.), choral pieces, and other vocal works set to this text), listed by composer (not necessarily exhaustive):

-- by Joel Weiss , "Lost faith", 2014 [mezzo-soprano and viola], from I Shall not Live in Vain, no. 3. [ sung text checked 1 time]
+- by Joel Weiss , "Lost faith", 2014 [ mezzo-soprano and viola ], from I Shall not Live in Vain, no. 3 [sung text checked 1 time]

 Available translations, adaptations or excerpts, and transliterations (if applicable):